 - State eligible country(s)

-It’s important that you create a unique tag (e.g. “Mixcloud competition”), this will enable you to easily filter the entrant’s mies when they’re submitted on the site
+Create a unique tag (e.g. “Mixcloud competition”), this will enable you to easily filter the entrant’s shows when they’re submitted on the site

 3. Selecting the winner(s)